Graham Goddard: Early life

-Graham Goddard was born in Port of Spain, Trinidad.
-In 1989, the Goddard’s moved from Woodbrook, Trinidad to Spring Valley, New York.
+Goddard was born in Port of Spain, Trinidad.
+In 1989, the Goddards moved from Woodbrook, Trinidad to Spring Valley, New York.
 As a child Goddard received training in watercolor painting from Rockland Center for the Arts and had his first solo exhibition in 1992 at the age of 10 at the Filkenstein Gallery in New York.
-As a child Goddard won numerous art contests including Coca-Cola's national art competition in 1995.
-In 1995 Graham Goddard was the youngest artist selected to attend the prestigious New York State Summer School of the Arts (NYSSSA) in Cazenovia, New York.
+As a child Goddard won numerous art contests, including Coca-Cola's national art competition in 1995.
+In 1995 Goddard was the youngest artist selected to attend the prestigious New York State Summer School of the Arts (NYSSSA) in Cazenovia, New York.
 Goddard attended Spring Valley High School, and painted a mural in the school's main hallway titled "Land of the Tiger;" the painting was filled with hidden imagery inspired by artist Bev Doolittle.

-Graham Goddard studied Fine Arts at the University of Southern California (USC) (Class of 2004, BFA).
-At USC Goddard explored inverted imagery and developed the Rotating Canvas after being inspired by the paintings of 14th century Italian painter Giuseppe Arcimboldo.
+Goddard studied fine arts at the University of Southern California (USC) (Class of 2004, BFA).
+At USC Goddard explored inverted imagery and developed the Rotating Canvas after being inspired by the paintings of 14th-century Italian painter Giuseppe Arcimboldo.
 Goddard's Rotating Canvas allows the viewer to turn the painting 180 degrees, exposing inverted images within his work.
 He first introduced the concept in the exhibition "Flip" at the Helen Lindhurst Fine Arts Gallery in 2004.

 Early work

-In 2005 Goddard exhibited at numerous galleries and venues including Feinstein Art Gallery, JAMCAAR and the Republic of Trinidad and Tobago Consulate of New York.
+In 2005 Goddard exhibited at numerous galleries and venues, including Feinstein Art Gallery, JAMCAAR and the Republic of Trinidad and Tobago Consulate of New York.
 In 2007 Goddard teamed up with fashion designer Karl Kani to develop a clothing line which fused art and fashion.

 In 2008, Goddard's miniature painting series was exhibited at Sargent's Fine Art in Maui, Hawaii.
 Goddard also started exploring spirituality in his paintings and included references to the Bible in watercolor paintings such as "Almost Time," which explored his interest in faith and included his feelings of displacement as a Trinidadian in the United States.
 Goddard's collectors during this period included singer and actress Vanessa Williams, actress Regina King, actress Gabrielle Union, boxing champion Laila Ali and actress Ana Ortiz.